axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-task-list/index.rst

 ---------------------------

 .. note::
-   User must to has permission :bdg-warning:`🔑WorkflowEventReadAll` to see all workflow events of a task
+   Users must have the permission :bdg-warning:`🔑WorkflowEventReadAll` to see all workflow events of a task

 #.
 Open the task details of a task